February 20, 2026

 Every healthcare stakeholder has distinct goals when working with data, and data interoperability is vital in helping them achieve these goals.
 Below are the key benefits of interoperability for healthcare enterprises :

-• Elevated Care Experiences : Interoperability allows healthcare enterprises to have seamless access to a patient’s or member’s complete health history, enabling more informed decision-making and improved care delivery.
+• Elevated Care Experiences : Interoperability allows healthcare enterprises to have seamless access to a member’s complete health history, enabling more informed decision-making and improved care delivery

 • Improved Care Coordination : Real-time data sharing between healthcare enterprises reduces redundancy, minimizes the risk of errors, and ensures that all stakeholders have up-to-date, accurate information for better-coordinated and more efficient care delivery.